The Prophet Isaiah wrote, “Seek the LORD while He may be found, Call upon Him while He is near.” (Isaiah 55:6 NKJV)

 The writer of the New Testament book of Hebrews tells us that “God exists and that he rewards those who seek after him” (Hebrews 11:6 RSV).

-There are many who say they are seeking God and often mistakenly think they have found him – while looking for him in the wrong places.
+There are many who say they were seeking God and mistakenly think they have found him – while looking for him in the wrong places.
 He is not going to be found in some “better felt than told” feeling.
 He is not going to be found in some “transcendental meditation” technique.
 He is not even going to be found merely by observing his marvelous creation.
-We can only know who God is and what his will is from the words of divine revelation in the scriptures.
+We can only know God, and what his will is, from the words of divine revelation in the Scriptures.

 Theologians are fond of saying that God has revealed himself to man in two ways biblical revelation and natural revelation.
 Some take that and run with it and say that one can find God either way.